Mo Donegal finishes 1st at Belmont, another Pletcher win

 Capacity was capped again, this time at 50,000, because of congestion concerns stemming from the newly built arena next door for the NHL’s New York Islanders.
 Still, fans crammed into cars on the Long Island Rail Road and breathed life into the 117-year-old track with floral headwear, pastel suits and the unmistakable musk of booze and cigars.

-Still, the stands weren't nearly as packed as when the grounds hosted a 120,139 fans in 2004.
+The reported attendance of 46,103 fell far short of the grounds record 120,139 set in 2004.
 Not much of a surprise, given the shaky weather forecast and the lack of a Triple Crown contender.

 The field was sparse, too.
 No horse ran all three Triple Crown legs this year, heightening concern that three races in five weeks may be too tight a schedule to keep the horses healthy.